 How would you describe Franklin Lakes residents?

-Do you have kids?
-How old are they?
-What do you like to do with your kids in the area?
+How old are your kids?
+What do you like to do with your kids in Bergen County?

-Yes, we have two boys- 5 and 7 years old, and one stepson who is currently studying at Cornell.
-When he was little, he loved HealthBarn.
-The little guys are starting in rec sports now, but when they were babies we loved the local library, parks and the pool at our local club.
+We have two boys ages 5 and 7 years old, and one stepson who is currently studying at Cornell University.
+When he was little, he loved HealthBarn in Ridgewood, NJ.
+The little guys are starting in rec sports now, but when they were babies we loved the Franklin Lakes library, parks and the pool at our local club.
 We are also really involved in giving back and community service.
 Once a month, through the non-profit I run called the Lady Savant Foundation, we get kids of all ages involved in a community service activity including feeding the homeless, visiting a nursing home, and cleaning up our town.
 It has been really rewarding so far!

-What are your favorite restaurants in Franklin Lakes or in the area?
+What are your favorite restaurants in Franklin Lakes or in Bergen County?

-There’s a new place in town that is great called Pazza, and for date night or girls night we love Varka.
-For breakfast the local Country Cafe is great.
+There’s a restaurant in Franklin Lakes that is great called Pazza, and for date night or girls night we love Varka restaurant in Ramsey.
+For breakfast, we like Country Cafe in Franklin Lakes.

-What are your go-to places in Franklin Lakes or in the area?
+What are your go-to places in Franklin Lakes or in Bergen County?

 I’m really into tennis and just started playing paddle.
-So you can usually find me at Indian Trail club playing one of those sports.
+So you can usually find me at Indian Trail club in Franklin Lakes playing one of those sports.

 What are some things you don’t like about Franklin Lakes?

-I wish it was just a little more diverse, but regardless it’s really a great town.
-I also wish we had more variety of cuisines and also an awesome fresh and organic salad/lunch/juice place.
+I wish Franklin Lakes was just a little more diverse, but regardless it’s really a great town.
+I also wish we had more variety of cuisines and also an awesome fresh and organic salad/lunch/juice place in Franklin Lakes.
 That would be great!
-We don’t need another pizza place!
-In addition, I wish the Board of Education would come to an agreement with our teachers.
+We don’t need another pizza place in Franklin Lakes!
+In addition, I wish the Franklin Lakes Board of Education would come to an agreement with our teachers.
 Our teachers are truly amazing and teachers, in general, deserve more.

-Are you a member of a country club/beach club/yacht club?
-If so, which one?
+Are you a member of a country club in Bergen County?

-My husband commutes to NYC.
-Unfortunately, there is no train in Franklin Lakes so he drives.
+My husband commutes to NYC to Franklin Lakes.
+Unfortunately, there is no train in Franklin Lakes so he drives into New York every day.
 It usually takes 1.5 hours each way so there’s nothing good to say about that.
 He has a monthly parking space in NYC.

 Any tips/advice you wished someone had told you when you were looking to move to the suburbs?